Auxiliary verbs: shall and will

 Will is used with you, he, she, it, and they to indicate a future action that is a promise, an intention, or a prediction.

-For example: You will receive your package tomorrow.
+For example, You will receive your package tomorrow.

 He will go to the store later today.

-Shall for suggestion and offer:
+“Shall” for suggestion and offers:

 For example: Shall we go for a walk?